Orbital Fracture in Emergency Medicine Medication

 Tetanus toxoid adsorbed or fluid

 Used to induce active immunity against tetanus in selected patients.
-Tetanus and diphtheria toxoids are immunizing DOC for most adults and children >7 y.
-Necessary to administer booster doses to maintain tetanus immunity throughout life.
+Tetanus and diphtheria toxoids are the immunizing DOCs for most adults and children >7 years.
+Booster doses are needed to maintain tetanus immunity throughout life.

-In children and adults, may administer into deltoid or midlateral thigh muscles.
-In infants, preferred site of administration is midthigh lateral.
+For children and adults, tetanus toxoid may be administered into deltoid or midlateral thigh muscles.
+For infants, the preferred site of administration is midthigh lateral.

 Immunoglobulins